 When President Joe Biden was elected, behavioral health stakeholders were hopeful he would tackle some of the industry’s most pressing issues, chiefly among them being parity.

-Even though the Mental Health Parity and Addiction Equity Act of 2008 (MHPAEA) requires issuers to make behavioral health coverage no more restrictive than medical coverage, payers frequently come under fire for denying behavioral claims and reimbursing providers at incredibly low rates.
+Even though the Mental Health Parity and Addiction Equity Act of 2008 (MHPAEA) requires insurers to make behavioral health coverage no more restrictive than medical coverage, payers frequently come under fire for denying behavioral claims and reimbursing providers at incredibly low rates.

 Then there’s the Medicare program, which is exempt from MHPAEA altogether.
 As such, many behavioral treatment options are unavailable to beneficiaries with traditional Medicare.